remlapmot/ivonesamplemr/README.md

 ## Description

-Stata package of useful programs for one-sample Mendelian randomization (MR) / instrumental variable (IV) analyses, including implementations of:
+The package includes implementations of:

 * additive structural mean model: see `help ivasmm`
 * logistic structural mean model: see `help ivlsmm`